QED-it/zcash_tx_tool/infra/terraform-aws-modules/README.md

 # Terraform-AWS-Modules repo

-This repo, along with the 'terragrunt-aws-projects', creates a solana-node in AWS ECS, which you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) code DRY.
+This repo, along with the 'terragrunt-aws-projects', creates a the infrastructure needed to deploy our zcash-tx-tool in AWS you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) code DRY.
 For background information, check out the [Keep your Terraform code DRY](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) section of the Terragrunt documentation.